2022/05/24

 This Directive was established to restrict the use of chemical substances harmful to the environment and human health at the manufacturing stage of electrical and electronic equipment in order to prevent them from polluting the natural environment.
 This Directive covers all electrical and electronic equipment in 11 classifications not exceeding a voltage of 1,000 volts AC and not exceeding 1,500 volts DC.

 CE marking is mandatory from RoHS2, but if a product is already marked with CE marking under other EU Directives (Low Voltage Directive, Machinery Directive, EMC Directive, etc.), it is automatically considered to be RoHS2 compliant.
 Therefore, it is important to pay close attention to whether the product with the CE mark complies with the latest directives.
+Because the RoHS mark is a self-declaration and not a regulation mark, some manufacturers have devised their own marks to indicate conformity or non-conformity.
+Contec uses the above marks on its compliant products.

 The technical conformity mark certifies that radio equipment complies with the technical standards of the Radio Law (Japan).
 When applying for a license for radio equipment with the technical conformity mark, the procedure is greatly simplified.
 Also, wireless LAN and cordless phones for home use do not require a radio station license if they have a technical conformity mark.